THasthika/pattern-renamer/README.md

 	```

 - ##patterns:
-	⋅⋅⋅patterns are used in the -p and -o options, they are fundamentally regular expression abstractions,⋅⋅⋅
+	patterns are used in the -p and -o options, they are fundamentally regular expression abstractions,

-	⋅⋅⋅basically the syntax of the patterns are as follows,⋅⋅⋅
+	basically the syntax of the patterns are as follows,

 	1. ([identifier]:[type]:[length])
 	2. ([identifier]:[type]:[min]:[max])